Music of Brunei

 Brunei is a southeast Asian country located on Borneo between the states of Sabah and Sarawak which are part of Malaysia.
 There is a wide array of native folk music, and dance.
-Brunei shares some Cultural perspectives and links with the countries of South East Asia such as Malaysia, Singapore, Indonesia, Thailand, Philippines.
+Brunei shares some Cultural perspectives and links with the countries of Southeast Asia such as Malaysia, Singapore, Indonesia, Thailand, and the Philippines.
 The strong Islamic influence means that dance performances and music are somewhat restricted.

 Folk music

 Adai-adai is a group work song sung by fisherpeople while they fished.
 Another folk dance is the Benari, or Joget Baju Putih, performed during numerous festivals.
 It is usually performed by three men and three women.

 Kedayan music

-Aduk-Aduk is an ceremonial dance performing by the Kedayan children before birthdays, especially at the end of the harvest season.
+Aduk-Aduk is a ceremonial dance performing by the Kedayan children before birthdays, especially at the end of the harvest season.
 Dancers wear traditional warrior's attire, in tengkolok, red belt and black clothing, and dance to the beat of silat, a Malay martial art.
 This dance is accompanied by percussion instruments, including drums and coconut shells.